FrozenNode/Laravel-Administrator/readme.md

 - Bugfix: Visible option wasn't previously working with filters
 - Bugfix: The front-end form should now resize to its correct height at all times
 - Bugfix: If relationships defined an alternate primary key on the foreign table, Administrator would always just grab the model's primary key name

-### 4.13.0
-- Field descriptions can now be provided in addition to the labels
-- Bugfix: There were some styling issues due to applying styles at the body level
-- Bugfix: Dates in time fields before 1902 were previously not possible
-- Bugfix: MS opacity declaration was making it impossible to build the LESS
-- Bugfix: Hungarian and Serbian languages had some errors
-- Bugfix: It should now be possible to use custom validation rules and messages
-- Bugfix: Model validation would previously only check the dirty attributes of existing models.
-It now checks everything.
-- Bugfix: When setting the database.fetch config as PDO::FETCH_ASSOC, administrator would incorrectly try to access the count query results as an object